tokers/lua-resty-http2/README.markdown

 Caches current HTTP/2 session for the reuse, note malformed HTTP/2 session will never be cached.
 The HTTP/2 session will detached from the connection, precisely, the current Cosocket object.

-The detached HTTP/2 session will be saved in an internal hash-like table, the unique parameter `key` will be used to index this session when callers want to reuse it.
+The detached HTTP/2 session will be saved in an internal hash-like Lua table, the unique parameter `key` will be used to index this session when callers want to reuse it.

 After set this session as alive, callers should also set the Cosocket object as keepalive.